 Direct cold injury is not the only source of winter injury.
 Under dry soil conditions, wheat plants may suffer from desiccation.
 This can kill or weaken plants, and is actually a more common problem than direct cold injury.

 Ideally wheat plants should have at least 1-2 tillers and 3-5 leaves, as well as a good crown root system development, when going into the winter.
-However, the majority of the Kansas wheat crop was sown relatively late during the 2017-18 growing season, and has faced below-average temperatures, which slowed down crop development (please see accompanying eUpdate article on the current crop development and considerations with the delayed emergence).
+However, many Kansas wheat fields were sown relatively late during the 2019-20 growing season, and has faced below-average temperatures, which slowed down crop development.
 A fall with open field conditions, gradually falling soil temperatures, and little snow cover until freeze-up, will contribute to winter hardiness development by the wheat crop.
 During the winter, moist and firm soil, as well as at least an inch snow cover, will help buffer and insulate crown temperatures and increase the chances of winter survival.